-HPA Dysfunction, also referred to as adrenal fatigue, non-Addison’s hypoadrenia, sub-clinical adrenal apathy, is a collection of signs and symptoms with the hallmark being chronic fatigue that is not relieved by sleep.
-It requires the need of excessive caffeine and stimulants to get through the day and is often not recognized by modern medicine, although it affects millions of people, as it is not as readily identifiable as a rash or diabetes.
+HPA Dysfunction, also referred to as adrenal fatigue, non-Addison’s hypoadrenia, sub-clinical adrenal apathy, is a collection of signs and symptoms with the hallmark being chronic fatigue that is not relieved by sleep and requires the need of excessive caffeine and stimulants to get through the day is often not recognized by modern medicine, although it affects millions of people, as it is not as readily identifiable as a rash or diabetes.

-Stage 2.
-Resistance Phase - As a result of ongoing acute adrenal dysfunction or years of mild stress without adequate relaxation, cortisol production becomes erratic.
-Although cortisol levels remain elevated, patients begin to experience more fatigue, changes in metabolism and even changes in sex drive.
+As a result of ongoing acute adrenal dysfunction or years of mild stress without adequate relaxation, cortisol production becomes erratic and although cortisol levels remain elevated, patient begin to experience more fatigue, changes in metabolism, and ever changes in sex drive.

-Stage 3.
-Exhaustion Phase- This the most advanced stage of HPA dysfunction and is associated with a multitude of issues including fatigue, depression, insomnia, hormonal imbalances, increased pain and inflammation.
+This the most advanced stage of HPA dysfunction and is associated with a multitude of issues including fatigue, depression, insomnia, hormonal imbalances, increase pain and inflammation.

-Most people associate stress with loss of a job, prolonged illness or family death.
-Emotional stress but chronic stress also occurs as a result of insomnia, poor blood sugar control and inflammation.
+Most people associated stress with loss of a job, prolonged illness, family death- ie emotional stress but chronic stress also occurs as a result of insomnia, poor blood sugar control and inflammation.
 Addressing each of these 4 key stressors of the body is an important part of restoring HPA harmony and decreasing stress on the body.